 Now while we know some people like to remove their own engines not everyone can so that’s where we will start step one.
 We take photos of the vehicle from every angle prior to removing the engine and give the job its own job number which we tag the keys with.
 Next, we take photos of the engine before we dismantle it as not all engines are the same so we can refer back to them to double-check the engine at the end of the rebuilding process.
 We then dismantle the engine taking photos of the engine’s internals to show our customers and tag all of the engine components with tags that include the job number so everything is easily identified once it’s in pieces.
 We then allocate one of our engine containers to store the parts in while we get everything ready for our acid bath and hot wash tank or our ultra-sonic cleaner.

 Cleaning the engine

 Acid Bath, Ultrasonic Cleaner and Hot wash

-All of the engine components including the block, cam, crank, con rods and cast heads are put into the acid bath which completely immerses the engine components so as to remove all of the built up carbon and dirt and residue collected over the course of the engines life, this means we clean out every bit of build up even in the internal galleries of the block and cylinder heads, while any aluminium based components are placed in our agitating ultrasonic tank and then into our hot wash tank.
+All of the engine components including the block, cam, crank, con rods, and cast heads are put into the acid bath which completely immerses the engine components to remove all of the built-up carbon and dirt and residue collected throughout the engines life, this means we clean out every bit of build-up even in the internal galleries of the block and cylinder heads, while any aluminum-based components are placed in our agitating ultrasonic tank and then into our hot wash tank.
 We also place our acid bathed components in the hot wash to clean out any leftover acid from the bath.

 Measuring and quoting